-NAIDOC Week celebrations are held across Australia each July (this year November due to COVID-19) to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+NAIDOC Week celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 NAIDOC is celebrated not only in Indigenous communities, but by Australians from all walks of life.
 The week is a great opportunity to participate in a range of activities and to support your local Aboriginal and Torres Strait Islander community.

 NAIDOC originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
 This committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.

 To celebrate NAIDOC Week, we wanted to commemorate inspirational Aboriginal and Torres Strait Islander women, to celebrate their wonderful achievements.

 Here are just a few of the many inspirational Indigenous and Torres Strait Islander women:

 Pearl was an Indigenous activist and was one of the most prominent female activists within the Aboriginal and Torres Strait Islander movement in the early 20th century.
 Being a member for the Aborigines Progressive Association (APA), she was involved in various protests such as the 1938 Day of Mourning.
 She tirelessly supported and advocated for Indigenous people and in the 1930’s helped run camps to support unemployed Aboriginal workers.
 In 1941, she was the first Aboriginal woman to make a radio broadcast.